PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 # URBANISM 3.0 — RESEARCH.
 ## PROTOCOLS AND DECENTRALIZED APPLICATION PLATFORM FOR THE NEXT GENERATION URBANISM 3.0
-##### The purpose of Urbanism 3.0 is to create new forms of urban Governance and models of urban design enabled by open source decentralised  applications and protocols that run on an open platform that provides strong guaranties about the future execution of the code.<br> Urbanism 3.0 introduces a fundamentally new class of cities that are connected to cryptoeconomic organisms — decentralized, entities that exist entirely in cyberspace, maintained by a combination of cryptography, economics, and social consensus.<br><br>
+##### The purpose of Urbanism 3.0 is to create new forms of urban Governance and models of urban design enabled by open source decentralised  applications and protocols that run on top of public blockchains that provide strong guaranties about the future execution of the code.<br> Urbanism 3.0 introduces a fundamentally new class of cities that are connected to cryptoeconomic organisms — decentralized, entities that exist entirely in cyberspace, maintained by a combination of cryptography, economics, and social consensus.<br><br>
 Ethereum, a blockchain computer that is fully programmable, has a unique property: It enables societies to write permanent code that has clear rules about how it will work in the future.
 That property has enabled the emergence of an independent field of knowledge and a space for innovation—The crypto-web3 domain.<br>
 The integration of the crypto-web3 domain into the field of architecture and urbanism unlocks a completely new and innovative domain of projects and research, pushing the boundaries of these disciplines in new directions.